LightAN21/Algorithm-Tools/graph/README.md

-## Graph
+# Graph

 A graph is a way to representing relationships that exist between pairs of objects.

-That is, a ghrph is a graph G is simply a set V of objects, called vertices and a collection E of pairs of vertices from V, called edges.
+That is, a ghrph is simply a set V of objects, called vertices, and a collection E of pairs of vertices from V, called edges.

 Edges in a graph are either directed or undirected.